kubermatic/docs/content/kubermatic/main/installation/upgrading/upgrade-from-2.21-to-2.22/_index.en.md

 KubeVirt graduates to GA in KKP 2.22 and has gained several new features.
 However, KubeVirt clusters need to be migrated after the KKP 2.22 upgrade.
 [Instructions are available in KubeVirt provider documentation]({{< ref "../../../architecture/supported-providers/kubevirt/kubevirt#migration-from-kkp-221" >}}).

+### OSM Migration

+The KKP upgrade migrates operating-system-manager (OSM) custom resources (`OperatingSystemProfiles`, `OperatingSystemConfigs`) to the user cluster to ensure that they do not conflict with OSM custom resources already installed on the Seed cluster.
+This process is automated and migrates existing, custom profiles accordingly.
+A new custom resource, `CustomOperatingSystemProfiles`, has been introduced on Seed clusters for providing custom profiles on that level.

+You can find more information on this [in the documentation on how to use OSM in KKP]({{< ref "../../../tutorials-howtos/operating-system-manager/usage/#custom-operatingsystemprofiles" >}}).
+If you have been applying OSM custom resources through any means, you will need to adjust them accordingly.

 ## Next Steps

 After finishing the upgrade, check out some of the new features that were added in KKP 2.22:

+- TODO

 Check out the [changelog](https://github.com/kubermatic/kubermatic/blob/main/docs/changelogs/CHANGELOG-2.22.md) for a full list of changes.